Elm-as/ai-recruitment-score/PRD.md

 - **No alternative positions**: Gracefully handle case when no other positions exist or none are suitable
 - **Very long candidate profiles**: Truncate display while keeping full text for AI analysis
 - **Position with no candidates**: Display empty state with call-to-action to add first candidate
+- **Accidental deletion**: Provide 5-second undo window via toast notification for all delete and archive operations
+- **Bulk deletion with no selection**: Disable bulk delete button when no candidates are selected
+- **Archived position access**: Archived positions remain viewable and their candidates accessible, but hidden from active positions list
+- **Undo after navigation**: Undo functionality persists even if user navigates to different views within the 5-second window

 ## Design Direction